United States Regiments & Batteries > Indiana

 August 2 Alois O. Bachman was promoted to major.

-August 5 Left State for Washington, D.C.
+August 5 The regiment left the Indianapolis by rail for Washington, D.C.

 September Attached to 3rd Brigade, McDowell’s Division, Army of the Potomac